 The Sanford board takes a structured approach towards performance evaluation and reviewing the effectiveness of its processes.
 A full review of the board was undertaken in August 2022 by an external consultant and was supplemented by surveys, self-evaluation and board discussion.
-The table below highlights those skills and capabilities that the
+The table below highlights those skills and capabilities that the review process identified to enable balanced governance.
+These capabilities are aligned with Sanford's business excellence framework pillars and strategy to create long-term value for our shareholders and stakeholders.

-SANFORD STRATEGIC C CONTEXT ALIGNED TO DIRECTOR CAPABILITY AND SKILL ATTRIBUTE NUMBER OF DIRECTORS WITH STRONG AND MODERATE CAPABILITY Enabling Healthy Oceans and Ecosystems Seafood Industry - Depth of senior experience in the seafood industry - long term governance or C-suite large-scale experience across fishing and aquaculture. •• Sustainability - Experience embedding economic, social, and environmental sustainability into business strategy and operations.
+SANFORD STRATEGIC C ONTEXT ALIGNED TO DIRECTOR CAPABILITY AND SKILL ATTRIBUTE WITH STRONG AND MODERATE CAPABILITY Enabling Healthy Oceans and Ecosystems Seafood Industry - Depth of senior experience in the seafood industry - long term governance or C-suite large-scale experience across fishing and aquaculture. •• Sustainability - Experience embedding economic, social, and environmental sustainability into business strategy and operations.
 Experience in monitoring/measuring ecosystems and sustainability performance. •••000 Safe and High Performing Workplace Health and Safety - Experience in the design and implementation of leading HSE practices and culture development at a governance and / or senior executive level. •••000 People and Culture - Experience leading cultural transformation.
-Understanding of C-suite performance management and remuneration. •••••00 Trusted Partner of Choice Supply chain and infrastructure - Depth of experience in shipping and logistics, supply networks, distribution, and inventory management - extensive governance background or C-suite experience in these fields. •••000 Go-to-market and consumers - Experience in international export market development and development of sales channels.
-Understanding of building insight into key customer groups, brand development and marketing programmes. •••0 Highly Valued Community Partner Stakeholder engagement and connection - Stakeholder consultation, advocacy and empathy (especially tangata whenua perspective).
+Understanding of C-suite performance management and remuneration. ••••• Trusted Partner of Choice Supply chain and infrastructure - Depth of experience in shipping and logistics, supply networks, distribution, and inventory management - extensive governance background or C-suite experience in these fields. •••000 Go-to-market and consumers - Experience in international export market development and development of sales channels.
+Understanding of building insight into key customer groups, brand development and marketing programmes. ••• Highly Valued Community Partner Stakeholder engagement and connection - Stakeholder consultation, advocacy and empathy (especially tangata whenua perspective).
 Government connection and standing.
 Managing regulation including legal experience. •••000 Operational Excellence Financial expertise - Deep understanding of financial risk.
-Prior CFO / Chartered accountant. ••• Commercial - Depth of governance and / or executive experience with business operations at scale.
-Technology and digital innovation - Experience in data analytics, disruptive technologies, automation, application of digital platforms.
+Prior CFO / Chartered accountant. ••• Commercial - Depth of governance and / or executive experience with business operations at scale. ••••• Technology and digital innovation - Experience in data analytics, disruptive technologies, automation, application of digital platforms.
 0000 Governance - NZX / ASX governance experience.
-Background of multiple governance roles in similarly-sized organisations. $\bullet \bullet \bullet \bullet \bullet \bullet \circ$ Investment, markets, and corporate finance - Broad corporate finance and markets expertise, national and international including significant M&A. •••0
+Background of multiple governance roles in similarly-sized organisations. ••••• Investment, markets, and corporate finance - Broad corporate finance and markets expertise, national and international including significant M&A. ••• Value Ctrong conshility/avans A Madagata appliitiu